semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

 projects.
 With unrestricted `sudo` access and fast network, you can install additional software and customize the environment however you need.

+### Services are not shared

+Please note that services **are not shared** among jobs.
+Therefore you will need to start a service within each individual job that interests you and migrate/populate your data in every job.

 ## Installing additional dependencies

 Let's say that your project uses Bats, which is hosted on GitHub, to test